MatzJB/Hill-Climbing-Project/README.md

 # Hill-Climbing-Project (UNDER CONSTRUCTION)
-This project shows some experiments with a simple Hill Climbing Algorithm (transparent discs) implemented in C++ (OpenMP).
+This project is based on a Matlab experiment I did (look under src/matlab).
+This project goes further into C++ and OpenMP (and later, CUDA).

+## What is it?
-Image approximation via stochastic disc placement.
-Reconstructs a target image by iteratively placing the best candidate shape from *k* random trials, evaluated by RMSE improvement.
+An implementation of a image approximation via stochastic disc placement.
+Basically it reconstructs a target image by iteratively placing the best candidate shape (disc for now) from *k* random trials, evaluated by RMSE improvement.

 ## Prerequisites